YC-Lammy/simple_CM4_cluster/README.md

 Each pi can work alone as a 78x58mm SBC

+the last six pin on the standard 40 way header has been removed on the board, include GPIO 16,19,20,21,26 and GND

+SPI, I2C, UART are not affected, a standard HAT device can still be used.

-requirement: kiCad version 5.99 or above
+Requirement: kiCad version 5.99 or above

 <img width="640" alt="3D Viewer 1_28_2021 6_44_57 PM" src="https://user-images.githubusercontent.com/76801636/106143735-29e4db00-61ae-11eb-9fa5-72317b532141.png">